Time-Dependent Deep Image Prior for Dynamic MRI: Results

-We provide in Figure~\ref{fig:chuv1_xt_series} (A) our complete reconstructed sequence of cardiac cycles, in the form of a (y-t) cross section.
-The quasi-periodicity of the cardiac motion is clearly visible along the temporal axis, while motion variations can be discerned from cycle to cycle.
-In Figure~\ref{fig:chuv1_xt_series} (B), we also explore over the image and latent domains the structure of the manifold of the cardiac motion.
-The visualization proceeds through a (t-SNE) embedding~\cite{maaten2008visualizing}.
-We observe that the continuous trajectory for the image manifold is well aligned with the temporal index, while the input latent variables lie on a smooth manifold in the latent space.
-The latent variables that correspond to Figure~\ref{fig:chuv1_xt_series} (B) have been cut in fourteen chunks; the reason for this is explained in Section~\ref{sec: Latent Encoding for Acyclic Data}.
-The importance of smoothness in the latent variables is described in Section~\ref{sec: Smoothness in the Manifold of Latent Variables}.
+We provide in Figure~\ref{fig:chuv1_yt} (Bottom row) our whole reconstructed sequence of cardiac cycles.
+The quasi-periodicity of the cardiac motion is clearly visible along the temporal axis, while motion variations can still be discerned from cycle to cycle.
+Note that this is a unique benefit of our method that the other algorithms cannot provide.